+Online issues

-Regulations for the award of the Greek mark have already been issued for alcoholic drinks, dairy products, olive oil and olives.
-Online issues The regulation of telecommunications in Greece is vested in the Hellenic Telecommunications and Post Commission.
-The main legal framework can be found in the Regulation on the Management and Assignment of Domain Names, which was most recently amended in February 2015.
-The regulation sets out the procedures for registering domain names in the countrycode top-level domain '.gr' and the grounds for cancellation petitions that are heard by the commission.
-Commission decisions can be appealed to the Athens Administrative Court within 30 days of their official notification to the parties. wtr
+The regulation of telecommunications in Greece is vested in the Hellenic Telecommunications and Post Commission.
+The main legal framework can be found in the Regulation on the Management and Assignment of Domain Names, which was most recently amended in March 2018.
+The regulation sets out the procedures for registering domain names in the country code top-level domain '.gr' or ' $\epsilon\lambda$ ' and the grounds for cancellation petitions that are heard by the commission, which may also include a request for the transfer of the contested domain name to the petitioner.
+Commission decisions can be appealed to the Athens Administrative Court within 30 days of their official notification to the parties. wr

-Dr Helen G Papaconstantinou and Partners 2 Coumbari Street, Kolonaki Athens 10674 Greece Tel +30 210 362 6624 Fax +30 210 362 6742 www.iplawconsulting.biz Web Examination/registration Representative requires a power of attorney when filing?
-Legalised/notarised?
-Examination for relative grounds for refusal based on earlier rights?
+Dr Helen G Papaconstantinou and Partners 2 Coumbari Street, Kolonaki Athens 10674 Greece Tel +30 210 362 6624 Fax +30 210 362 6742 Web www.hplawfirm.com

+Examination/registration Examination for relative grounds for refusal based on earlier rights?
 Non-traditional marks registrable?
-Yes/No Yes 3D (shape of products or package); colours.

-Unregistered rights Opposition Protection for unregistered rights?
-Specific/increased protection for well-known marks?
+Yes 3D (shape of products or package); colours.
+Unregistered rights Specific/increased protection for well-known marks?
 Opposition procedure available?
 Term from publication?
+Yes Yes: three months from publication on Trademark Office website. refusal based on earlier rights?
+Yes Specific/increased protection for well-known marks?

-Yes Yes Yes: two months, extendable under cooling-off/finalising settlement terms, with consent.
-Removal from register Can a registration be removed for non-use?
+Removal from register Imoval from register Can a registration be removed for non-use?
 Term and start date?
 Are proceedings available to remove a mark that has become generic?
 Are proceedings available to remove a mark that was incorrectly registered?
 Yes: five years' non-use from registration or suspension of use.
+Yes Yes

+Enforcement nforcement

-Yes Yes Enforcement Specialist IP/trademark court?
+Specialist IP/trademark court?
 Punitive damages available?
 Interim injunctions available?
 Time limit?

-Yes No Yes: urgency required.
+Yes No Yes: urgency required,

-Ownership changes Online issues Mandatory registration for assignment/licensing documents?
+Ownership changes Online issues Is registration mandatory for assignment/ licensing documents?
 National anti-cybersquatting provisions?
 National alternative dispute resolution policy (DRP) for local ccTLD available?
 No; but highly recommended.
 No; but concept of cybersquatting applicable to bad faith.
 Yes: Hellenic Telecommunications and Post Commission.